For the People Act: Voting rights

-The bill would require states to offer same-day voter registration for federal elections and to permit voters to make changes to their registration at the polls.
+The bill would require states to offer same-day voter registration for federal elections and permit voters to make changes to their registration at the polls.
 It would require states to hold early voting for at least two weeks and would establish automatic voter registration for individuals to be eligible to vote in elections for federal office in the state.
 Under the automatic voter registration provision, eligible citizens who provide information to state agencies (including state departments of motor vehicles or public universities) would be automatically registered to vote unless they opt out of doing so.
 The bill would also expand opportunities to vote by mail and would make Election Day a federal holiday.
 The bill would require states to offer online voter registration, which has already been adopted in 39 states and the District of Columbia; under the bill, states would be required to establish a system to allow applications to be electronically completed, submitted, and received by election officials, and to allow registered voters to electronically update their voter registration information.
 The bill would establish criminal penalties for persons who "corruptly hinder, interfere with, or prevent another person from registering to vote" and for voter deception or intimidation (the bill would specifically "prohibit knowing and intentional communication of false and misleading information – including about the time, place, or manner of elections, public endorsements, and the rules governing voter eligibility and voter registration – made with the intent of preventing eligible voters from casting ballots").
 The bill would instruct the Election Assistance Commission to adopt recommendations for states on the prevention of interference with voter registration.